PaperMC/PaperDocs/source/server/configuration.rst

 * use-permission
     - **deafult**: false
     - **description**: Whether or not to allow players with the ``paper.antixray.bypass`` permission to bypass anti-xray.
-This is disabled by default as legacy permission plugins may struggle with the number of checks made.
-Modern permission plugins such as LuckPerms will not cause issues with this enabled.
+Checking this permission is disabled by default as legacy permission plugins may struggle with the number of checks made.
+This should only be used with modern permission plugins.

 * hidden-blocks
     - **default**: { gold_ore, iron_ore, coal_ore, lapis_ore, mossy_cobblestone,